telk5093/blog.telk.kr/README.md

 A simple small PHP blog using Markdown

 # How to use
+Fork this repository and run ``composer install`` to install dependencies.
 Make a markdown file(`*.md`) in `./posts` folder like this:
 ```markdown
 ---